-Facilitating career advancement is the key to earning the highest HR salaries in the field.
-Through proactive professional development, entry-level HR professionals may eventually qualify for managerial, directorial or executive HR positions.
-These HR jobs are particularly coveted because they are among the highest paying positions.
-Examples of how to accelerate career advancement in human resources include:
+Facilitating career advancement is the key to earning the highest salaries in the field.
+Through proactive professional development, entry-level HR professionals may eventually qualify for managerial, director, or executive HR positions – often the most coveted because they are among the highest-paying.

 - Building a strong résumé by gaining as much field-related work experience as possible.
 Working in volunteer positions, paid jobs, and internship opportunities is encouraged.

 - Investing in higher education by earning a graduate degree.
-High paying HR jobs typically require at least a master’s in human resources management (MHRM) or related degree.
+High paying HR jobs typically require at least a master’s in human resources management (MHRM) or similar degree.

 - Earning a professional HR credential.
 Certifying agencies like the HR Certification Institute (HRCI) and the Society for Human Resources Management offer several HR certification options.